Does motor oil expire? — explained

 They are also more temperature-resistant due to the high amount of additives that keep the texture of the oil preserved.
 Some additives serve to prevent sludge and deposit buildups.
 However, most of the additives are used to preserve the oil’s texture when inside the engine, and that’s why you need less frequent oil changes with synthetic oil.

 If the bottle of synthetic oil is left open for too long, it will also change its texture and it also expires over time.
 So, it is a bit more durable and resistant to viscosity change than conventional oil, but you still need to take precaution and check it.
+Many drivers wonder about which oil their car takes, so this is more important than it may seem.

 Safe ways of storing engine oil